Chapter 11 : Bobby Hebb

 One week later, Saturday December 10th, I experienced another bad day when the tour arrived at the Imperial Ballroom, Nelson, Lancashire.
 It was barely a month since I had arrived in the company of Johnny Kidd, and it felt strangely surreal to be back so soon.
 I had little time to dwell on that dreadful event in October however, as we had to leave swiftly to perform at Nottingham on the same night.
 Originally we were scheduled to play at Widnes in between Nelson and Nottingham, but the gig was cancelled when our hard-driving promoter realized the impossibility of three shows in one night!

-The Nelson gig had gone well, apart from an unsavoury incident when a local hooligan took exception to Bobby’s colour and began hurling abuse from the font of the stage.
+The Nelson gig had gone well, apart from an unsavoury incident when a local hooligan took exception to Bobby’s colour and began hurling abuse from the front of the stage.
 Slowly, the huge bear-like figure of Johnny Goodison removed his microphone from its stand, and grasping it like a spear, strode to the front and informed the heckler of what would happen if he continued.
 The punter wisely got the message and rapidly disappeared, but it was a disappointing moment for all of us, although thankfully the only bad incident of the whole tour.

 As we left Nelson, my sombre mood evaporated and by the time we reached Nottingham, although tired, we were fired up for the next show.
 The audience at the Dungeon Club all-nighter was mainly composed of West Indians, and they gave Bobby Hebb a rapturous welcome.
 He pulled out all the stops, demonstrating his skills on guitar, bass, drums and spoons, and they loved him!
 A truly great all-rounder, he thoroughly deserved the standing ovation that he received at the end of the show.
 As Bobby sped back to London, being driven in the ageing Ford Cortina generously supplied by the promoter, I followed behind with only the pinches and punches of Mick Stewart keeping me awake.
 After 4 hours sleep we were off again for a lunch-time show at Brixton’s Ram Jam Club.
 By no stretch of the imagination could this rock ‘n’ roll lifestyle be termed glamorous!
 An assault course was nearer the mark!